What Is a WhatsApp BSP? Business Solution Provider Guide

 For agencies whose goal is to offer WhatsApp under their own brand to clients, the partner label matters less than what the platform actually delivers.
 White-label capability, Meta verification, and a proven onboarding process matter more than the category name.

-A WhatsApp Tech Provider, also called a Meta Tech Partner, is a Meta-approved company that builds software on top of the WhatsApp Business API and lets businesses pay Meta directly for messaging.
+A WhatsApp Tech Provider is a Meta-approved company that builds software on top of the WhatsApp Business API and lets businesses pay Meta directly for messaging.

 Rather than reselling messages with a markup, it charges for its platform — the dashboards, automation, and tools you use — while your conversation costs go straight to Meta at its published rates.